Hosted by Amherst Archery Academy at

 Refer to image below – click on it to make it larger.
 The Green Dot in the middle is Amherst Archery Academy.
 The areas outlined in red are the three parking areas you can use.
 There are an estimated 32 spaces in front of the building we are located within; 26 spaces behind the building (dirt parking); and over 50 spaces in the overflow section of the Elks Lodge parking.
 We recommend parking in the front or, if that lot is full, parking in the Elks Lodge parking.
 Amherst Archery is in a giant old mill building (Arts & Industry Building) with several hundred other suites; parking is shared.
 A very short walk from the Elks Lodge to Amherst Archery is made possible by a sidewalk connecting the two parking areas and running parallel with Pine Street.

-We will offer catered sandwiches, drinks and snacks for sale at the event.
 We have a 1000sq. ft. retail space and service area that will be open and available for the ease and convenience of each athlete.